 The man, the legend.
 Michael Meredith is a degustation genius, serving only set menus at his intimate Mt Eden restaurant.
 There’s a five or eight-course option from Wednesday to Friday but make the right choice and book in for the nine-course Saturday degustation.
 Flavours, colours and textures of seasonal ingredients will be brought to life via dishes such as kingfish, oyster cream and pickled carrots, and short rib, black garlic, parsnip skin and mustard.
 Get your tastebuds ready.

-Another beautiful Auckland restaurant, The Grove has Ben Bayly at the helm, so you know their degustation is going to be a goodie.
+You know the degustation is going to be a goodie from, The Grove, another beautiful Auckland restaurant.
 Choose between five or nine courses and wine pairings with the help of The Grove’s savvy team for the ultimate treat yo’self evening.
 There are some weird and wonderful dishes including zucchini flower with scallop, crayfish, shaved paua and samphire, hot cocoa smoked wild red deer, and pavé of Valrhona and cherries.
 Whatever you choose, it will be one epic journey of a meal—one of the best degustation restaurants in Auckland.

 So you call yourself a foodie?
 Ponsonby’s Three Lamps houses a degustation like no other.
 Headed by one of the country’s most progressive chefs, SIDART is a platform for Sid Sahrawat to work his magic—and you can’t claim your foodie status until you try what he comes up with.
 Unique five or nine course tasting menus on Friday and Saturday is the way to go, or go for the Chef’s Table experience and watch as the chefs create your dishes.
 Either way, you’ll be raving about SIDART for weeks on end.